thexande/pokedex/README.md

 * As a user, when I visit the gym, if there are two Pokemón assigned to the gym, I will see both Pokemón1 and Pokemón2 slots populated in the gym.

-* As a user, when I visit the gym, if there are two Pokemón assigned to the gym, when I click the 'spar' button, the Pokemón with the highest Combat Power will win the fight and the winner's name will be displayed on the page next to the word 'winner'.
+* As a user, when I visit the gym, if there are two Pokemón assigned to the gym, when I click the 'spar' button, the Pokemón with the highest Combat Power will win the fight and the winner's name will be displayed on the page next to the word 'winner'. __HINT__ :
+Might it be advisable to pass in all of the data you need into the view before the user starts clicking buttons ?

 STRETCH: